sobebarali/koko/apps/docs/src/content/docs/api/03-projects.md

 ## Overview

-Projects are the primary organizational unit in Artellio.
+Projects are the primary organizational unit in Koko.
 Each project contains videos, comments, and collaborators.
 Users create projects to organize their video collaboration work.

 ---